Who should read this guide?

 Example Transaction

-You, the Airbnb Arbitrage operator, are paying the owner, Claudia Smith, $2000 rent per month for the property located at 212 Chantilly Way through a recurring bank transaction which happens monthly.
-Once the transfer is posted and complete, reconcile the outgoing transaction from the Operations Bank Account using the following entry:
+As the Airbnb Arbitrage operator, you pay the owner, Claudia Smith, $2,000 in monthly rent for the property at 212 Chantilly Way.
+This payment is made through a recurring bank transaction each month.
+Once the transaction posts, you can reconcile the outgoing amount from your Operations Bank Account using the following entry:

 Detailed instructions for QuickBooks Online